 on this page

 Participation requirements include activities to help you prepare for and find work.
 These requirements are flexible.
 We’ll assess your ability to work and your individual circumstances.
-We’ll help you address any barriers to work you may have.

 When you must participate